Allan-Linn/f1tenth-3DGS/README.md

 This pipeline builds on top of the SLAM & Particle Filter modules established in the F1tenth stack.

-See installation guide for F1tenth here:
+Follow the installation guide for F1tenth here:

-Afterwards, on the F1tenth vehicle, Run SLAM and save the map of the environment:
+Once complete, perform SLAM and save the map of the environment on the f1Tenth vehicle by running simultaneously:

 ```bash
 source /opt/ros/humble/setup.bash